 Some companies sell personal sound amplifiers rather than hearing aids.
 These devices are often cheaper than hearing aids because they work as amplifiers rather than true hearing aids.
 In some cases, this is a way to get a little hearing support in a more budget-friendly fashion.
 In this article, however, we’ll be looking exclusively at fully functional hearing aids that are FDA-approved.

 Hearing aids can be quite costly, but there are budget-friendly options available.
 Whether you opt for a simple device or a brand that offers interest-free financing, there are ways to decrease the cost of better hearing.

 Hearing loss is something that no one should have to live through, especially due to the prohibitive cost of most hearing aids.
-With one of the affordable devices on this list, you can rest assured that you won’t have to break the bank in order to restore the hearing that you deserve.
+By choosing one of the affordable devices on this list, you can rest assured that you won’t have to break the bank to restore the hearing and quality of life that you deserve.